Blossoms (band): Cool Like You

 Cool Like You was their second studio album.
 It was released in the United Kingdom on 27 April 2018, by Virgin EMI Records.
 The album was produced by James Skelly and Rich Turvey.
 It peaked at number 4 on the UK Albums Chart, and at number 1 on the Official Vinyl Albums Chart.
-Subsequently after this, the band followed up the album's release with a UK tour which was completely sold out, including a night at the O2 Apollo in Manchester and three shows at Stockport Plaza.
+Subsequently, after this, the band followed up the album's release with a UK tour which was completely sold out, including a night at the O2 Apollo in Manchester and three shows at Stockport Plaza.
 After playing some festivals in the summer, Blossoms announced another UK tour for December, including two nights at Manchester's O2 Victoria Warehouse and the O2 Brixton Academy in London.
 The entire tour sold out within minutes on the day tickets went on sale.

 In June 2019 Blossoms played a homecoming show at Edgeley Park Stadium, selling out every ticket in under an hour.

 Foolish Loving Spaces

 The band released their third album, Foolish Loving Spaces, on 31 January 2020.
-The album was preceded by the singles "Your Girlfriend", "The Keeper" and "If You Think This Is Real Life".
-The album went to number 1 on the UK album charts.
+Preceded by the singles "Your Girlfriend", "The Keeper" and "If You Think This Is Real Life", it went to number 1 on the UK album charts.
 In November 2020, they premiered a 90-minute long documentary entitled "Blossoms: Back to Stockport" on YouTube and Amazon Prime.

 In April 2021 they made national headlines when they were announced as headlining a one-day "trial" festival at Sefton Park on 2 May that year.
 The festival was notable as the first major festival in the UK for 14 months with no social distancing or face masks, following the worldwide COVID-19 pandemic.
 In September 2021, they teamed up with Rick Astley, performing covers of The Smiths songs.
-The band announced further performances with Astley on 8 and 9 October 2021.
+The band announced further performances with Astley on 8 and 9 October 2021 and went on to play with him at the 2023 Glastonbury Festival.

 Ribbon Around The Bomb

 The band released their fourth album, Ribbon Around The Bomb, on 29 April 2022.
-The album was once again peaked at number 1 on the UK album charts, making it their third attempt to do so.
+It reached number 1 on the UK album charts, their third time achieving this.

+Gary

+The band's fifth album, Gary, was released on 20 September 2024 and was No 1 on the UK Albums Chart a week later.
+Produced by J Lloyd and James Skelly, the album is named after an 8 ft fibreglass gorilla that was stolen from a Lanarkshire garden centre in early 2023.